The Minor Planet Bulletin

 Warner, Brian D.

-Lightcurve Analysis for Nine Near-Earth Asteroids Observed between 2009 - 2023
+Lightcurve Analysis for 6 Near-Earth Asteroids Observed Between 2010 and 2024

 Birtwhistle, Peter